requests/requests-docs-jp/docs/user/advanced.rst

     'x-ratelimit-limit': '5000'
     // ...snip... //

+..
 Excellent.
 Time to write a Python program that abuses the GitHub API in all kinds of exciting ways, 4995 more times.

+いいですね。